 Gas Operations in Paris: A Risk Assessment

 Paris, the most populous city in France, is faced with a particularly challenging infrastructure environment.
-According to Eurostat, Paris has the highest urban density in Europe with a population of over 2.2 million — nearly 20,000 inhabitants per square kilometer.
+According to Eurostat, Paris has the highest urban density in Europe with a population of over 2.2 million—nearly 20,000 inhabitants per square kilometer.
 Besides serving the needs of a growing number of permanent citizens, the city’s gas and electric operators must also support 35 million annual tourist visits.
-To add another layer of complexity, the city manages over 10,000 building permits on an annual basis.
+To add another layer of complexity, the city manages more than 10,000 building permits on an annual basis.
 These specific, entrenched challenges make the issue of infrastructure maintenance and modernization an absolute imperative in Paris.

 A pressing infrastructure issue in Paris today is natural gas.
 Gas main replacement projects and other gas network repairs are more complex in a city where major excavation work can have an immediate effect on pedestrian and vehicle transit, impacting citizens, businesses, and tourists alike.

-At Urbint, we analyzed the potential impact of natural forces and the built world on Paris’ gas distribution system to expose some of the city’s most unique infrastructure risks rooted from co-located infrastructure, weather and soil conditions, as well as construction activity.
-Our model captures all of the external factors that create infrastructure risk and applies AI to uncover the patterns and series of events that lead to specific incidences, such as methane leaks.
-This model of the world is dynamic and maintained in real time in order to anticipate threats from a changing world.
+Team Urbint analyzed the potential impact of natural forces and the built world on Paris’ gas distribution system to expose some of the city’s most unique infrastructure risks rooted from co-located infrastructure, weather and soil conditions, as well as construction activity.
+Our model captures all of the external factors that create infrastructure risk and applies artifical intelligence (AI) to uncover the patterns and series of events that lead to specific incidences such as methane leaks.
+This Model of the World is dynamic and maintained in real time in order to anticipate threats from a changing world.
 Here’s a snapshot.